What's your name?

 This is why your story really matters.
 But you have to continue working on it to make it really great.
 Don’t be scared to take the advice of outsiders.
 Don’t take their advice to edit your story; rather, use outsiders to discover what parts of your story resonate the most.

-Here is a detailed post how to craft a compelling story.
+Here is a detailed post on how to craft a compelling story.

 - Focus on new buyers.
 Marketers do a lot.
 They are constantly running from one shiny object to the next.
 It’s exhausting.
 Not only does this kill all progress (since they are going in circles), but it also makes them lose sight of the most important segment of shoppers: new visitors aka potential new buyers.